 Mice are not commonly found in Malaysia in contrast with rats, but it is easy to confuse between these two species of rodents because they do look similar from an apparent level.

 All rodents have the common identifying feature of a pair of incisor teeth in the upper jaw.
 They tend to have short legs and a long tail, but a closer look at their body characteristics and habits show that they have easily distinguishable features that you can use to identify their differences.

 The easiest distinguishing feature is the small size of the house mouse at 3-10 cm long.

 However, a mouse can be confused with a young rat.

 The brown rat is larger than the ship rat and they have the following differing body features:

-Mice reach sexual maturity earlier and produce larger litters at a more frequent rate than rats.
-The new borne of all three rodents are blind, hairless and completely dependent on the mother for feeding and protection.
+Mice reach sexual maturity earlier, produce larger and more litters in a year, making them more prolific than rats.
+The new born of both rodents are blind, hairless and completely dependent on the mother for feeding and protection.